-With reference to plans for the succession of Executive Directors, the Nomination Committee has been entrusted by the Board of Directors with developing a proposed succession plan for the CEO, to be submitted to the Board, where possible and appropriate in relation to the Company's shareholding structure.
+With reference to plans for the succession of Executive Directors, the Nomination Committee has been entrusted by the Board of Directors with the task of supporting it in the preparation, updating and implementation of the succession plan for the CEO, identifying, as a minimum, the procedures to following the event of early termination.

 At its meeting of February 17, 2015, after reviewing the Nomination Committee's evaluation, the Board of Directors decided not to prepare a succession plan for the CEO given the current shareholding structure of the Company.
 However, it decided upon a contingency plan, which sets out the steps to be taken in the event the CEO is unexpectedly unable to perform his duties.
+On April 7, 2022, the Board of Directors reviewed the "contingency plan", based on the preparatory work done by the Nomination Committee, and updated it to take into account the new organisational structure of the Company.